Zefk/Fairyolica-World/README.md

 # Fairyolica-World v1.0
 This will be a Light world like tileset I am putting together for the Solarus Engine.
-It is coming close to completion.
+The outside world iscoming close to completion.
 It is quite large and it is free under CC-BY-SA 3.0

 #Status: Packaging process beginning 5-28-16